mandokid/github-pages-with-jekyll/index.md

-# Mandokid's playground

-Nice to meet you, stranger!
+> Nice to meet you, stranger!